INFO-4602-5602/project1-team/README.md

 1. Introduction to random forest classifier.
 Bar chart displaying feature importances changes color and has a tooltip displaying the label.
 2. Hierarchical bubble chart for viewing percentage of open opportunities in each state and city.
 Clicking on a state bubble will zoom in on collection of cities.
 Tooltip displays city, number of opportunities, and percent of open opportunities.
 3. Map of all opportunities in each city, color-coded by our prediction that an opportunity will close.
 Clicking on a state will zoom in on that state.
 Tooltip displays our prediction this opportunity will close.
-4. Bar chart for displaying aggregate amount of monthly recurring revenue ("Total BRR") for each state, broken down by opportunity stage.
+4. Bar chart for displaying aggregate amount of monthly recurring revenue (`Total BRR`) for each state, broken down by opportunity stage.
 Dropdown menu for filtering results by stage of opportunity.
-5. Distribution of contract lengths ("Term in Months").
+5. Distribution of contract lengths (`Term in Months`).

 <h3>Design Process</h3>

 Before settling on these visualizations, we build a random forest classifier to identify key features distinguishing won from lost opportunities.
-These important features ("Term in Months", "Total BRR") are highlighted in the above visualizations.
+These important features (`Term in Months`, `Total BRR`) are highlighted in the above visualizations.
 The classifier is also used to generate predictions for `1 - Working` and `2 - Best Case` opportunities.
 These probabilities are used to color the opportunities on our map.

 The visualizations chosen addressed the requirements of the project in terms of diversity of visualization types:
 1. Spatial and non-spatial: our second and third visualizations are spatial, and other visualizations are non-spatial